 Intersex — An estimated one in 2,000 babies is born with an “intersex” condition or disorders of sex development (DSD).
 People with intersex conditions (DSD) are born with physically mixed or atypical bodies with respect to sexual characteristics, that is, chromosomes, internal reproductive organs, and genitalia.
 These characteristics may not be visible and individuals may not be aware of the condition.
 Having an intersex condition does not necessarily affect a person’s gender identity.
 The NCAA Health and Safety/Sports Science Institute web page www.ncaa.org/health-safety has information about this topic.

 LGBTQ — A shorthand description of sexual orientations and gender identities/expressions typically included when discussing lesbian, gay, bisexual, transgender, questioning or queer issues.

 MTF (Male-to-Female) — A person who was assigned to the male gender at birth but has a female gender identity.

-Non-binary — Non-binary identity, sometimes referred to as "NB" or "enby," is a term used by some people who experience their gender identity and/or gender expression as falling outside the categories of man and woman.
+Non-binary — Non-binary identity, sometimes referred to as "enby," is a term used by some people who experience their gender identity and/or gender expression as falling outside the categories of man and woman.
 They may define their gender as falling somewhere in between man and woman, or they may define it as wholly different from these terms.
 Not all non-binary people identify as trans and not all trans people identify as non-binary.